Improving cost visibility in your supply chain

 Unfortunately, in many cases, cost visibility is lacking.
 This is due to the complex nature of modern supply chains, including different moving players, lack of real-time data, and the volume of systems that operate in isolation, making it difficult to get a complete picture of costs.
 This can lead to several problems, including supplier overspending, inventory buildup, and missed opportunities to reduce costs.

-Freight cost visibility is concerned with how much your company spends on freight shipping, such as big cargo with far destinations.
+Freight cost measures how much your company spends on freight shipping, such as big cargo with far destinations (what does far destinations means).
 This type of shipping is often prone to accidents, therefore implementing more cost visibility into this area, you may uncover clear hurdles that are easy to remedy and that save money.

 Logistics cost encompass how much your company spends on a scope of logistic activities including procurement, physical labor, storing and transporting goods, packaging processes and so on.

-Landed costs visibility is essential in understanding your ROI-the total cost of a product from initial production to a customer’s door.
+Landed costs measure the total cost of a product from initial production to a customer’s door.
 Here we focus on creation, procurement, and transportation of goods within your supply chain.
 Landed cost visibility shows you how much you’re paying for the creation and shipping of goods and what your profit margin looks like.

 While getting a grip on cost is always at the forefront of supply chain leaders’ minds, it is crucial to understand how to get there.
 By prioritizing cost visibility

 How to gain cost visibility with a supply chain management platform